Mjz86/C_colon/mcc.md

 ` co_break;` in a parallel loop does a cancelation of its siblings. and function continues.

-` co_continue;` // ends the execution of the current coroutine, but doesn't result in a cancelation.
+` co_continue;` // ends the execution of the current coroutine, but does not result in a cancelation.

  `}`// lambda scope end, once the function ends via the iteration-primitive.